Fracture Reduction – Types, Procedure, Recovery, And Risks

 - In cases with simultaneous fractures of the alveolar process or if impacted third molar teeth are present, the plate may be fied to the outer surface of the mandible which correspond to the position in the course of line of tension.

-- When fracture is present between the canine and premolars, mental nerve may be damaged by applying the plate.
+- When the fracture is present between the canines and premolars, the ental nerve may be damaged by applying the plate.
 In such cases, it is recommended to place concave section of plate between screw holes precisely at the exit point of the nerve.

-- In some of the very exceptional cases, transposition of nerve to lower level may be indicated.
+- In some of the very exceptional cases, transposition of the nerve to a lower level may be indicated.

 Leave a Reply